asdiAdi/blogsite/README.md

 This site is built using Hugo, a fast and flexible static site generator.
 Here, I share whatever I can think of.

-## Features
-- Fast and lightweight static site powered by Hugo
-- SEO-optimized with meta tags and structured content
-- Categorized posts for easy navigation
-- Responsive and mobile-friendly design

 ## Installation
 To run this blog locally, install Hugo and clone the repository:
 ```sh